 - 1431.
 Applicability.
-The following development proposals, unless required to receive Development Plan Approval under Section 1420, require Site Plan Review by the Planning Board prior to approval for a building or occupancy permit by the Inspector of Buildings. - (a) Any non-residential development increasing total floor area. - (b) Any alteration to a parking facility serving a non-residential use and containing ten or more spaces. - 1432.
+The following development proposals, unless required to receive Development Plan Approval under Section 1420, require Site Plan Review by the Planning Board prior to approval for a building or occupancy permit by the Inspector of Buildings. - (a) Any non-residential development in a Business 1, Business 2 or Industrial Zone exceeding 10,000 square feet. - (b) Any change from a dwelling or residence in a Business 1, Business 2 or Industrial Zone to a business or industrial use excluding, however, Home Occupations under Section 4110. - 1432.
 Procedure.
 Materials required for Site Plan Review shall be submitted to the Inspector of Buildings with or prior to application for a building or occupancy permit requiring Site Plan Review.
 The Inspector of Buildings shall forthwith transmit such materials to the Planning Board, along with notification of the date by which action on the permit application is required.
 The Planning Board shall consider the materials at a meeting, and shall report its findings in writing to the Inspector of Buildings prior to the date on which he must act on the permit application.
 Failure to do so shall be construed as lack of objection.